Support Us Button Widget

 VMFA Sculpture Garden

 Surround yourself with art and soak up some sun at the VMFA.
-Get coffee from Black Hand or Paix, grab a burger from the Texas Inn, or snag a bite from the Best Cafe in the museum itself, then set up shop on the grassy lawn.
+Pick up sandwiches from Garnett’s, grab coffee from Black Hand or Paix, or snag a bite from the Best Café inside the museum, then set up shop on the grassy lawn.

 Byrd Park

 The lakes of Byrd Park provide a perfect opportunity for a waterside snack.
-If you’re really feeling ambitious, the Fountain Lake has public grills by the pond.
+If you’re really feeling ambitious, Fountain Lake has public grills on site.
 Grab a steak from Belmont Butchery and get in touch with your inner grillmaster — just watch out for hungry geese.

 Pony Pasture